 The exact cause of PCOS is unknown.
-Early diagnosis and treatment along with weight loss may reduce the risk of long-term complications such as type 2 diabetes and heart disease.
+Early diagnosis and treatment along with weight loss may lower the risk of long-term complications such as type 2 diabetes and heart disease.

-Signs and symptoms of PCOS vary.
-A diagnosis of PCOS is made when you experience at least two of these signs:
+The symptoms of PCOS vary.
+A diagnosis of PCOS is made when you have at least two of these:

-- Excess androgen.
-Elevated levels of male hormones may result in physical signs, such as excess facial and body hair (hirsutism), and occasionally severe acne and male-pattern baldness.
+- Too much androgen.
+High levels of the hormone androgen may result in excess facial and body hair.
+This is called hirsutism.
+Sometimes, severe acne and male-pattern baldness can happen, too.

 PCOS signs and symptoms are typically more severe in people with obesity.

 When to see a doctor

-See your doctor if you have concerns about your menstrual periods, if you're experiencing infertility or if you have signs of excess androgen.
+See your health care provider if you're worried about your periods, if you're having trouble getting pregnant, or if you have signs of excess androgen.
 These might include new hair growth on your face and body, acne and male-pattern baldness.